scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The most straightforward text replacements involved the replacement of English contractions with their expansions {ref}`fig:contractions`.
 Science writers do not use English contractions in formal writing for many reasons.
 Many automatic speech recognition software packages will default to using contractions because the software's audience is people who write informally for social media, where English contractions are acceptable.
-By adding the library that maps contractions to their expansions, the expansion will be inserted whenever the contraction is used otherwise.
+Adding the library that maps contractions to their expansions will insert the expansion whenever the contraction is spoken.
 This automated replacement of English contractions saves time during the editing process.

 :::{figure} ./images/VoiceInCustomCommandsContractions.png